Australia: An Increasingly Global Approach

 - there has been a 120 per cent increase in terrorism incidents globally since 2010.

-In accordance with this new approach, the AFP works with global law enforcement and intelligence partners such as INTERPOL and Five Eyes, as well as global non-law enforcement such as the UN and foreign governments, to further their investigations where Australian interests are affected.
+In accordance with this evolving approach, the AFP works with global law enforcement and intelligence partners such as INTERPOL and the Five Eyes intelligence alliance, as well as global non-law enforcement such as the United Nations and foreign governments, to further investigations where Australian interests are affected.

 The AFP: its global investigative footprint and internationalist policy